JulieTim/assembly/proposals/assembly-process/stories-for-distributed-popular-assemblies.md

 Assembly Member Stories
 -----------------------

-*Members agree with the terms and conditions of membershio.*
+*Members agree with the terms and conditions of membership.*

 * Agree membership terms and conditions